Triangle-MX/Triangle-4.0/README.md

 ## License

 We wanted to make the new version of our site open-source, so we added the **Creative Commons Attribution-ShareAlike 4.0** license.
-This is a human-readable summary of (and not a substitute for) the license (you can read the full license on the <code>License.txt</code> file):
+This is a human-readable summary of (and not a substitute for) the license (you can and should read the full license on the <code>License.txt</code> file):

 ### You are free to: